JustinFay01/visnotes-react/docs/quick-start.md

 ## ESLint

 ESLint is a static code analysis tool that helps identify and fix problems in your code. **Eslint has recently updated from v8 to v9.** When using the earlier command to setup `your-project-name`, it should have automatically added ESLint to your project.
 If not, you can follow the [ESLint setup guide](https://eslint.org/docs/user-guide/getting-started) to add it manually.
 Make sure that your version is `9.0.0` or higher in order to use the `flat config` feature.
+[ESLint Project Standards](./project-standards.md#eslint) for more information.

 *Need to update ESLint?* [Migrate to v9.x](https://eslint.org/docs/latest/use/migrate-to-9.0.0) to update your project to the latest version.